Gustave Boulanger: Death

 On the evening of Friday, 21 September 1888, Boulanger suffered a pulmonary congestion, took to bed, and died the next day.

 Eugène Montrosier, who saw him on his deathbed, wrote thatGustave Boulanger must have had a presentiment of his death, because, on the very day he was to fall ill, he insisted on reproducing, in a vehement study, the portrait of a three-year-old child whose photograph had been before him for several months, a project he had been setting aside.
 Yes, his last painting was done with the feverish haste of those who fear they will not be able to finish the work they have begun in time.
 Added Charles Narrey: "Gustave Boulanger sang while painting.
 I had never seen him in such good spirits, nor so full of confidence.
 Showing me this portrait, he said: 'I passed for a good draftsman, but only now I feel that I am on the way to becoming a good painter.'"

-Widowed and without family, at his home at rue Ballu, 6, Boulanger died attended by his concierge and two praying nuns.
+Without family, at his home at rue Ballu, 6, Boulanger died attended by his concierge and two praying nuns.
 He was given "a beautiful funeral" attended by "le tout Paris artistique et littéraire," with speeches by his friends Henri Chapu, Tony Robert-Fleury, and Charles Garnier.
 By his will his estate was split between his cousin Paulemma Hennequin, his goddaughter Nathalia Desbrosses, and Mademoiselle Nathalie; having pre-deceased him, her share was claimed by the State.